nyberry/nyberrysite/README.md

 ## Contributing

-This is a personal project, but ideas, feedback, and suggestions are welcome.
+Ideas, feedback, and suggestions are welcome.
 You can open an issue or reach out via [LinkedIn](https://www.linkedin.com/in/nick-berry-767329232/).

 ## License